 Conversion and the Current Political Moment: Conversions impacted by and/or impacting the current political climate, with sample topics including but not limited to: conversion and white nationalism; conversion and pandemic-related issues such as science, conspiracy theories, ideological conversion and religious conversion; and the relationships between religious affiliation and political affiliation. (contact: Edith Szanto, email@example.com)

-Initiation: Conversion By Another Name?
 “Initiation” has been a longstanding paradigm for understanding personal religious transformation in a variety of religious communities and contexts, in both the orient and occident, in ancient religions through New Religious Movements.
-How does “initiation” as a paradigm for religious transformation compare to that of “conversion” in an initiatory context, especially in the context of Islamic Mysticism?
+How does “initiation” as a paradigm for religious transformation compared to that of “conversion” in an initiatory context, especially in the context of Islamic Mysticism?
 How are they similar and how are they different?
 Or does “initiation” amount to “conversion” by another name?
 How does the study of initiation challenge the assumptions of the conversion paradigm and contemporary conversions studies?
-This is a potential co-sponsorship with the Islamic Mysticism Unit (contact: Edith Szanto, email@example.com)
+(Contact: Edith Szanto, firstname.lastname@example.org)

-Conversion, Race, and Racialization: Conversion is often a disruptive process that unsettles entrenched patterns of belonging, social hierarchy, and the distribution of social capital.
-How does the study of conversion illuminate the entanglement of race, religion and nation, or even the production of these constructs in modern and contemporary South Asia?
-This is a potential co-sponsorship with the Religion in South Asia Unit (contact: Eliza Kent, firstname.lastname@example.org).
+Conversion is often a disruptive process that unsettles entrenched patterns of belonging, social hierarchy, and the distribution of social capital.
+How does the study of conversion illuminate the entanglement of race, religion, and nation, or even the production of these constructs in modern and contemporary South Asia? (contact: Eliza Kent, email@example.com).